AdaCore/learn/content/courses/ada_2022_whats_new/chapters/container_aggregates.rst

       Ada.Text_IO.Put_Line (Y'Image);
    end Main;

-At run time compiler creates an empty container and then populates it with elements one by one.
-So, if you define a new container type, then you can specify a new :ada:`Aggregate` aspect to let the compiler know two construction subprograms and enable container aggregates for your
+At run time, the compiler creates an empty container and populates it with elements one by one.
+If you define a new container type, you can specify a new :ada:`Aggregate` aspect to enable container aggregates for your container and let the compiler know what subprograms to use to construct the
-container:
+aggregate:

 .. code:: ada run_button manual_chop project=Courses.Ada_2022_Whats_New.Container_Aggregates.Array